Russian for Beginners II

 This course is aimed at students who have attended Russian for Beginners I, or have some basic knowledge of the language.

 The emphasis is on communication skills taught in a relaxed and enjoyable atmosphere.
 This course is not for absolute Beginners of the language.
-Written exercises will be completed at home.
-The following topics will be covered:

 This course is for students who have a very basic knowledge of Russian who wish to be able to further improve their basic conversation when travelling to Russia.